wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/3-build-the-dashboard.md

 ## How to create the Dashboard

 Start from your organization’s home site.
-Add cards and preview theexperience as you build.
+Add cards and preview the experience as you build.
 [Learn more about creating a Dashboard](/viva/connections/create-dashboard).

 1. Go to your home site and select **Settings**.